gyjames/BroCOLI/README.md

 ## 🔥Outputs

-`prebrocoli` writes everything under `--outdir`; nothing goes to stdout, so no shell redirection is needed.
+`prebrocoli` writes everything under `--outdir`; nothing goes to std::out, so no shell redirection is needed.

 | File | Contents |
 | :--- | :--- |